 - To consider the different cultural influences that constitute the modern UK.

 - To explore what original artefacts might reveal about life in Anglo-Saxon England.

-Eadfrith (? - AD 721) was Bishop of Lindisfarne in the years 698 to 721, and his tenure marked the creation of the Lindisfarne Gospels.
-Many historians believe he was both the scribe and illustrator of the Gospels, as these seem to be the work of one man, and it is likely that the Gospels was created prior to Eadfrith becoming bishop.
-However, others believe he just commissioned the work, along with others such as Bede's Life of Saint Cuthbert (completed AD 720).
-The Gospels shows a remarkable diversity of influences:
+Eadfrith (?-721) was Bishop of Lindisfarne in the years 698 to 721, and his tenure marked the creation of the Lindisfarne Gospels.
+Many historians believe he was both the scribe and illustrator of the Gospels, as the manuscript seems to be the work of one man, and it was likely created prior to Eadfrith becoming bishop.
+However, others believe he just commissioned the work, along with others such as Bede's Life of Saint Cuthbert (completed 720).
+The Gospels show a remarkable diversity of influences: